rust-lang/book/2018-edition/src/ch16-03-shared-state.md

 to `lock` *returns* a smart pointer called `MutexGuard`.
-This smart pointer implements `Deref` to point at our inner data; the smart pointer also has a `Drop` implementation that releases the lock automatically when a `MutexGuard` goes out of scope, which happens at the end of the inner scope in Listing 16-12.
+This smart pointer implements `Deref` to point at our inner data; the smart pointer also has a `Drop` implementation that releases the lock automatically when a `MutexGuard` goes out of scope, which happens at the end of the inner scope in [Listing 16-12][Listing-16-12].
 As a result, we don’t risk forgetting to release the lock and blocking the mutex from being used by other threads because the lock release happens automatically.